 Effects of Legislation

 In research funded by the American Cancer Society (ACS), Stacie B. Dusetzina and her colleagues found that drug parity laws helped to lower the costs of orally administered drugs for oral cancer.
-They also found that the legislation also caused some patients to pay more.
+However, Dusetzina and fellow researchers also found that in some cases the legislation had the adverse effect, resulting in some patients cost being higher.

 Dusetzina noted that the Affordable Care Act (ACA) is also helpful for regulating out-of-pocket costs.
 The legislation requires plans to include a maximum that takes prescription drugs into consideration.